-During your participation in this research study, you will be exposed to radiation from CT of the neck, chest, abdomen, and pelvis, and from FDG PET/CT of the torso and the extremities.
-The amount of radiation exposure you will receive from these procedures is equal to approximately 12.7 rem.
+During your participation in this research study, you will be exposed to radiation from CT of the neck, chest, abdomen, and pelvis.
+The amount of radiation exposure you will receive from these procedures is equal to approximately 9.1 rem.
 A rem is a unit of absorbed radiation.